 Audio panels should be placed at signage locations and points of interest to aid the visually impaired.
 This allows users to access information that is often written on plaques or signage.
 Small and effective design interventions like the ones outlined above significantly improve accessibility to the outdoors for disabled individuals.
 But it is critical to think about these design interventions at the beginning stages of recreational facility development.

 Traverse Area Recreation and Transportation Trails and the University of Michigan are currently partnering on a project to explore a potential connection between the Leelanau Trail and the Sleeping Bear Heritage Trail.
 A main component of this project is gathering public feedback on a proposed connection.
 Because the project is in an early stage it is critical that we gather information from a wide range of stakeholders on the proposed connections.
 This current project will inform specific trail design in the future and the feedback gathered during this project will influence additional work later.
-More information about the project can be found on the project webpage .
-The project webpage includes embedded survey questions to collect responses or if you would like to provide written feedback please reach out to Rowan Brady at firstname.lastname@example.org.
+If you would like to provide written feedback on the project, please reach out to Rowan Brady at firstname.lastname@example.org.

 Disability Network's Access for Everyone is a campaign led by local individuals to ensure EVERYONE has the ability to actively work, play, and live in our community.
 This grassroots movement advocates for universal accessibility and provides solutions to break down the barriers that prevent people with disabilities from participating in our community.
 Click here to learn more!